Beisent/.github/profile/README.md

 ## About subordinate organizations​​
 - Oxygen Studio : They are responsible for the research of computer graphics.
-- Hydrogen Stuio : They are responsible for the research of artificial intelligence.
+- Hydrogen Studio : They are responsible for the research of artificial intelligence.